-New students, faculty and staff can obtain a Bronco card inside the ID office located in the Campus Service Center Roscoe Brown Center 1st Floor, while on campus students, faculty, and staff must possess a college ID Card.
+New students, faculty and staff can obtain a Bronco card inside the ID office located in the Campus Service Center Roscoe Brown Center 1st Floor, while on campus students, faculty, and staff must possess a {College} ID Card.
 The ID card is the property of Bronx Community College and must be presented upon request of a College official.
 If your card is lost/stolen please go to the Campus Service Center to pay a replacement fee of \$10.00.
 If you are no longer a student/faculty/staff, your ID card must be returned to the Public Safety Department.
-In order to comply with the CUNY COVID Access Policy, BCC Mobile ID Card now has a green box around the ID photo which reflects that they have comply with the access requirements needed to enter campus.